SITE PARTNER:

 After the floods, the clubhouse was completely renovated with support from the community and government.
 As a result, the club now has first class facilities for its members and visiting croquet players, who are always welcome.
 Upstairs, the members have a lovely spot for their morning and afternoon teas, with trophies and memorabilia on display.

 Croquet is a game for people of all ages and levels of ability and is a very reasonably priced sport to play.
-At McIlwraith an annual membership costs $340* which includes green fees.
+At McIlwraith you can take out an annual membership which includes green fees.
 Providing players have flat soled shoes and a hat, there's little else needed.
-Loan mallets are available from the club to start with, commercial mallets can be purchased for approximately $100 or players who are handy can make their own.
+Loan mallets are available from the club to start with, commercial mallets can be purchased or players who are handy can make their own.
 For those who think they'd like to sample the game, the club offers free "come and try" sessions where members of the club explain the rules and guide first-timers through the game.

 Croquet stand